eyadghanem0/Hospital-Data-Dashboard/README.md

 - You can use the slicer titled "Select Medical Condition" or "Select Treatment" to filter, control+click if you want to select multiple fields.
 - Scroll up/down or left/right the table to view more columns and rows.

+* The project was completed in two days *